zmaril/OgreDocs/README.md

 ;;["marko" "lop"]
 ```

-`g/get-vertices` retrieves all of the vertices of the graph and
+Note that `g/get-vertices` retrieves all of the vertices of the graph
-provides them in a list.
+and provides them in a list.

 ### except